Simon Willison’s Weblog

 Zeit Now v1 to sunset soon: no new deployments from 1st May, total shutdown 7th August.
 I posted a thread on Twitter with some thoughts.
 Zeit Now v1 remains the best hosting platform I’ve ever used given my particular tastes.
 They’ve handled the shutdown very responsibly, but I’m sad to see it go.

-# 4th April 2020, 5:32 am / hosting, zeit-now, datasette
+# 4th April 2020, 5:32 am / zeit-now, hosting, datasette

 2019